mctechnology17/gm/README.md

-It can be integrated into all operating systems, so far tested on Linux and some of its distributions, such as Kali, Ubuntu, Fedora, OpenSuse, of course it was tested on MacOs, as well as on Windows working with full compatibility with PowerShell and WSL2.
+It can be integrated into all operating systems, so far tested on Linux and some of its distributions, such as Kali, Ubuntu, Fedora, OpenSuse, of course it was tested on MacOs, as well as on Windows working with full compatibility with Windows Terminal Preview and WSL2.

-It should be noted that GitManager is compatible with the SHELLS `fish`, `zsh`, `sh`, `bash` and `PowerShell` (tested so far)
+It should be noted that GitManager is compatible with the SHELLS `fish`, `zsh`, `sh`, `bash` and `Windows Terminal Preview` (tested so far)

 GitManager some features:
 - friendly user interface
 - easy use
 - multi platform (OSX, Linux, Docker, Windows, WSL2)
-- multi compatibility with shells (bash, zsh, fish, PowerShell, sh, etc.)
+- multi compatibility with shells (bash, zsh, fish, Windows Terminal Preview, sh, etc.)
-- easy integration (keybind working full on prompt with zsh and PowerShell)
+- easy integration (keybind working full on prompt with zsh and Windows Terminal Preview)
-- easy alias integration (zsh, fish, bash, PowerShell etc.)
+- easy alias integration (zsh, fish, bash, Windows Terminal Preview etc.)
-- bindkey for `zsh` and `powershell`
+- bindkey for `zsh` and `Windows Terminal Preview`
 - completely intuitive interface
 - status bar and custom prompt with current branch
 - color feedback